-In the summer it is always at least 10 degrees colder at the summit of the Mount Ida than at the sea level.
-So even in the summer it would be wise to take a jacket with you.
+In the summer it is always at least 10 degrees colder at the summit of Mount Ida than at the sea level.
+So even in the summer, it would be wise to take a jacket with you.

-I would suggest to dress in layers, so that you could gradually put on warmer clothes, if the hike is taking place in spring or autumn.
-It is preferable to wear long pants, because all of the plants on the mountain have thorns.
+I would suggest dressing in layers so that you could gradually put on warmer clothes if the hike is taking place in spring or autumn.
+It is preferable to wear long pants because all of the plants on the mountain have thorns.
 The path is wide enough so that your legs wouldn’t be scratched, but if you wander off the path the pants will be your only hope against the painful plants.

 How to get to Mount Ida hike starting point